supertechguy/passwd.trade/README.md

 ## How Do You Use It?

-1. Enter the text you want to send.
+1. Enter the password you want to send.
-2. Enter a shared password using normal keyboard characters.
+2. Enter a shared secret using normal keyboard characters.
 3. Choose an expiration time.
 4. Click **Generate Link**.
 5. Send the link to your recipient.